amiegirl/Arima_HDSC_winter_2022/README.md

 Objective is to develop models to predict the performance by the main two candidates.
 Model will predict percentage performance in 2020 by Joe Biden and Donald Trump

 Featured Techniques:
-EDA
+.EDA
-Linear Regression
+.Linear Regression
-Lasso Regression
+.Lasso Regression
-Random Forest Regression
+.Random Forest Regression
-Gradient Boosting Regression
+.Gradient Boosting Regression
-Artifical Neural Network (ANN) Model
+.Artifical Neural Network (ANN) Model

 Results:Best results from predictions were obtained from the Linear model, GradientBoosting Regression and ANN Model Best results from hypertuning parameter was obtained at a learning rate of 0.005